erobwen/liquid/readme.md

 1. **Full stack isomorphic Javascript environment**, which integrates the client, server & database, and allows shared code between server and client. (see http://isomorphic.net/)
 2. **Continous data structure subscription and synchronization**(a) between server/client and peer clients to automatically keep everything in synchronization.
 3. **State of the art reactive programming**, with advanced change propagation using **dependency recording**.
 Allowing you to write code that never explicitly updates views or derrived data (see https://en.wikipedia.org/wiki/Reactive_programming).
 The extensive reactive programming library contains the following powerful primitives: uponChangeDo, repeatOnChange, callCached, callCachedPersistent, withoutSideEffects, infuse, project.
-4. **Reactive to the core**, In addition to offer reactive programming primitives for the application, react also utilizes these
+4. **Reactive to the core**, In addition to offer reactive programming primitives for the application, react also utilizes these for its core functionality.
     * **Reactive data subscriptions**.
 What data is pushed to the client responds reactivley to changes in data.
     * **Reactive security model**.
 The visibility and writeability of objects for a particular user changes reactivley.
     * **Reactive databases**.
 Traditional database handling depend on queries and streamed results.
 However, a result stream is inherently non-reactive as already read elements might already have changed.
 Instead, liquid features reactive search queries that reactivley updates the search result of a query.
 5. **Custom indexes**.
 Database-indexes might be highly application dependent.
 Whether you need augmented database indexes, or indexes of some specific kind, you can always implement your own reactive index (search tree) nodes on top of Liquid to facilitate your needs.
 There are two reasons for this, the first is to allow higher flexibility.
 The second reason is that databases today are generally non-reactive, so Liquid needs to implement its own reactive search indexes anyway, to support reactive selection over large sets.
 6. **Integrated security model**.
 The access relation between any user/object can be defined as "noAccess", "readOnly" or "readAndWrite".
 7. **Integrated version control** All objects can be subject to version control (comming soon)
 8. **Real OOP for models** with polymorphism, model extension and inheritance etc. for efficient programming and code reuse.
 9. **REACT integration**, supporting recursive reactive views.
 Other UI frameworks could be used, or none, but Liquid comes bundeled with a through REACT integration.

-(a) Note: Currently only object-level synchronization is supported, see roadmap.

 In addition, Liquid has been built, based upon the following guiding principles:

 1. **"Code before constructs"**.
 In liquid, Javascript code is placed in the lead role.
 For example, if we are to sort a list, we could either conceive of a fancy ordering language, that allows the programmer to write things such as "order = {alphabetically: 'DESC'}".
 While such construct can be convenient at times, it is nowhere near as powerful and versitile as a plain Javascript ordering function, that is passed to a general sorting function. such as. order = function(a, b) { return a.name > b.name }.
-Therefore, in Liquid we primarily use code interfaces to solve problems, rather than limited yet fancy special purpose languages.
+Therefore, in Liquid we primarily use code interfaces to solve problems, rather than fancy yet limited special purpose languages.
 2. **Recursion as stresstest**.
 The possibility of nesting components within other components is very important.
+The ability to handle recursive algorithms and data structures well is a testiment to any framework.
 3. **No enforced static encapsulation**.
-Many frameworks tries to mitigate the complexity of the world by enforcing a degree of encapsulation.
-Components are introduced that has distinct "output" and "inputs" (Angular 2, I am looking at you!).
+Many frameworks tries to mitigate the complexity of the world by enforcing a certain degree of encapsulation.
+Components are introduced that has distinct "output" and "inputs" (Angular 2 for example).
 However, many of the more difficult real world problems require algorithms that has easy access to data from various sources, and a too rigid framework will be harmful for this purpose.
-I believe that complex data-flows only pose a problem if we loose control of them, and by using reactive programming and dependency recording, keeping track of complex dependencies is easier than ever.
+I believe that complex data-flows only pose a problem if we loose control of them, and by using reactive programming and dependency recording, keeping track of complex dependencies is easier than ever!
 For example, liquid can ensure that view code does not alter the model by simply write-protecting the model during the view-rendering phase.
 Liquid therefore has no enforced static encapsulation of any kind.
 There are just objects, and code that manipulate objects, or build views out of objects.
 4. **Only one definition**.
 Web developers has become acustomed to defining their model in at least three ways.
 First the database definition, then the accompanying PHP/Java/Python models, and lastly their Json/Javascript representation in the client.
+This implies a lot of redundant work, as a small change in the application requires a multitude of updates.
 With Liquid, there is only ONE single model definition, used for database, server and client!

 # Continous data structure synchronization

-The server and the client are two separate machines, yet is important to bring them together as close as possible, and the method to do so is to provide automatic synchronizaiton of data.
+The server and the client are two separate machines, yet is important to bring them together as close as possible, and the method to do so is to provide automatic synchronizaiton of data structures.

 Whenever shared data is written on the client, changes will automatically, without delay, propagate to the server, and whenever shared data is written on the server, changes will automatically propagate to the client.
 And Liquid makes this automatically for you!
 This makes Liquid higly suitable for applications where clients needs to share data in realtime, such as chatboards and games.
 For applications that require distinct "saving" or "reloading", other solutions will be available.